CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Guided Bridge Building

-Let $\calV$ be the set of nodes visited by the search phase of \algoname{Insert}. $\calV$ can be viewed as a search tree $\calT$, where $v$ is the parent of $w$ (denoted as $v=\pi(w)$) if $w$ was added to the search \textbf{frontier} during the exploration of $v$.
-To \algoname{Insert} $q$, existing works~\cite{my20_hnsw, freshdiskann, nsg} connect $q$ to a subset of $\calV$. \sysname{FreshVamana} chooses this subset from $\calV$ with \algoname{RobustPrune} (\autoref{algorithm:robust_prune}), which connects $q$ with nodes close to it to improve search quality while promoting shortcut edges to improve efficiency.
+Let $\calV$ be the set of nodes explored by the search phase of \algoname{Insert}. $\calV$ can be viewed as a \emph{search tree} $\calT$, where $v$ is the parent of $w$ (denoted as $v=\pi(w)$) if $w$ was added to the search \emph{frontier} during the exploration of $v$, i.e., $w\in N(v)$ and $w$ had not been visited when $v$ was explored.
+To insert $q$, existing methods~\cite{my20_hnsw, freshdiskann, nsg} connect $q$ to a subset of $\calV$. \sysname{FreshVamana} chooses this subset from $\calV$ with \algoname{RobustPrune}, which connects $q$ with nodes close to it in diverse directions to improve search quality while promoting shortcut edges to improve efficiency.

-Our key observation is that creating bridge edges among \textit{cousins} in deeper levels (younger generations) of the search tree during a fully dynamic workload creates diverse paths that help with the robustness issue in \algoname{Insert}, similar to what static ANN indexes achieve with global operations during the index construction phase.
-Deeper level cousins in the same search tree are likely to be nodes relatively close but not connected to each other via a short path.
-The lack of a direct connection can be caused by the robustness problem described in~\autoref{subsection:limitations}.
-Without more direct connections, it takes a lot of backtracking for queries to navigate between them, resulting in longer convergence processes and possibly early pruning of the search, which leads to low search quality.
+Our key observation is that creating bridge edges among \textit{cousins} in moderately deep levels (younger generations) of the search tree during a fully-dynamic workload creates paths that help with the robustness issue in \algoname{Insert}, similar to what static ANNS indexes achieve with global operations during the index construction phase.

+Deeper-level cousins in the same search tree are likely to be nodes relatively close but not connected to each other via a short path, which can be caused by the robustness problem described in~\Cref{subsection:limitations}.
+As these cousin nodes are spatially close to each other and to the query, subsequent queries will likely need to navigate among these vertices.
+Without direct connections between these nodes, search queries require a larger backtracking budget to navigate between them, possibly resulting in early pruning of the search, which leads to lower search quality.

-Thus, we propose \algoname{GuidedBridgeBuild}, which introduces these missing connections.
-In addition to benefits in the dynamic case, we also find that \algoname{GuidedBridgeBuild} can improve the recall of static ANN indexes by improving their robustness against bad orderings during the index construction phase.
+\algoname{GuidedBridgeBuild} introduces these missing connections.
+In addition to benefits in the dynamic case, we also find that \algoname{GuidedBridgeBuild} can improve the recall of static ANNS indexes by improving their robustness against bad orderings during index construction.